Connect with others who understand.

 Powered By

-Symptoms and Photos of Seborrheic Dermatitis on the Face, Scalp, and Body
+Symptoms and Photos of Seborrheic Dermatitis on Scalp, Face, and More

 Skin Areas Affected by Seborrheic Dermatitis

-Seborrheic dermatitis symptoms occur on areas of the skin that have higher concentrations of sebaceous glands, or oil glands.
-Sebaceous glands exist all over the body except the palms of the hands and soles of the feet.
-These glands produce a natural oil known as sebum, which helps keep skin moisturized and protects it from invading bacteria.
+Seborrheic dermatitis symptoms develop in areas with sebaceous glands, or oil glands.
+Sebaceous glands are found throughout the body, except the palms of the hands and soles of the feet.
+These glands produce sebum, a natural oil that helps keep skin moisturized and protected.

 • Eyebrows